dime-coin/core-docs/docs/api/rpc-quick-reference.md

 * [PreciousBlock](../api/rpc-blockchain.md#preciousblock): treats a block as if it were received before others with the same work.
 * [SaveMemPool](../api/rpc-blockchain.md#savemempool): dumps the mempool to disk.
 * [SendCheckPoint](../api/rpc-blockchain.md#sendcheckpoint): sends a synchronized checkpoint. used for ACP implementation
-* [VerifyChain](../api/rpc-blockchain.md#verifychain): verifies each entry in the local block chain database.
+* [VerifyChain](../api/rpc-blockchain.md#verifychain): verifies each entry in the local blockchain database.
-* [VerifyTxOutProof](../api/rpc-blockchain.md#verifytxoutproof): verifies that a proof points to one or more transactions in a block, returning the transactions the proof commits to and throwing an RPC error if the block is not in our best block chain.
+* [VerifyTxOutProof](../api/rpc-blockchain.md#verifytxoutproof): verifies that a proof points to one or more transactions in a block, returning the transactions the proof commits to and throwing an RPC error if the block is not in our best blockchain.

 ### [Control RPCs](../api/rpc-control.md)